Trump returns to campaign trail after bout with covid-19, amid criticism he is still not taking pandemic seriously

 Doug Deason, a major Trump donor in Texas, said he believes that the president is trending up in several key states — Florida, Ohio, Pennsylvania and Michigan — and that Biden is “totally irrelevant,” putting the president’s electoral fate in his own hands.

-“This race is Trump vs Trump,” Deason said.
+“This race is Trump vs. Trump,” Deason said.
 “He is the only one who can beat himself.”

 Steven Mufson contributed to this report.